 Matthew Sullivan: Yeah, I was a detractor of blogging at first.
 But now I really feel that it is an amazing thing, and that it's only going to get more interesting.
 I also think it's problematic, though, just because it's so image-based.
 There are lots of images of things that really require your physical presence.
 Like, Matt, I just saw some Donald Judd stuff on your blog.
-He would say, I think, that a photograph of my work is meaningless.
+He would say, I think, that a photograph of my stuff is meaningless.

 MO: Judd would say that.
 I wouldn't.

 MS: But this proliferation of images—like, you can have entire histories that you can scroll through in 30 seconds.
 Literally, if someone posted the whole history of art, the main pieces, you could be done in less than three minutes.

 MO: See that's what I want.
 That's absolutely what I want.
 Because of the Internet, we live in a time when history is free of institutional or academic constraints.
 And I think it allows the images and the objects in them to live their own life in some way.